jamescasipong/react-bank-websites/README.md

 # React.js and Tailwind CSS Project

-This project was created to enhance my familiarity and skills with React.js and Tailwind CSS.
-It follows a tutorial provided by the JavaScript Mastery channel, which guided me through the entire development process.

 ## Description

 The project serves as a practical means to learn and implement key concepts of React.js and utilize the utility-first approach of Tailwind CSS for styling.